Chunosov/learn-kuber/minikube_knative_grpc_py/README.md

-# Example of gRPC service with minikube and knative
+# Example of gRPC service on Python with minikube and knative

 Service is a simple greeter taken from official [gRPC examples](https://github.com/grpc/grpc/tree/master/examples/python/helloworld).